Fairfield, Greater Victoria: Landmarks and Parkland

 as well as several other smaller parks, playgrounds and greenspaces.

-The popular scenic destination Clover Point offers views south to Washington State's Olympic Mountains, east to the impressive snow clad Mount Baker—a dormant volcano—and west to the Sooke Hills of southwestern Vancouver Island.
-The ocean waters off of the Point and along the Dallas Road waterfront are very popular with wind surfing and para-sailing enthusiasts thanks to strong on-shore winds.
+Clover Point offers views south to Washington State's Olympic Mountains, east to the snow clad Mount Baker, and west to the Sooke Hills of southwestern Vancouver Island.
+The ocean waters off of the Point and along the Dallas Road waterfront are popular with wind surfing and para-sailing enthusiasts thanks to strong on-shore winds.
 Clover Point is also the site of one of Victoria's two sewage pumping station's and a possible location for a sewage treatment plant mandated for the city by the BC government in July 2006.

 Landmarks and areas of special interest include: